justinethier/cyclone/docs/api/cyclone/concurrent.md

 ## Shared Objects

-By default Cyclone allocates new objects in a thread-local stack.
-This is very efficient for single-threaded code but becomes problematic when an object must be shared by multiple threads.
-An object on another thread's stack could be overwritten or moved at any time, causing undefined behavior.
+Cyclone allocates most new objects in a thread-local stack.
+This is efficient for single-threaded code but causes problems when an object must be used by multiple threads.
+An object on another thread's stack could be overwritten or moved at any time, leading to undefined behavior.

-Shared objects are the method that Cyclone uses to deal with this problem.
-A shared object is an object located in a segment of memory that can be safely used by any thread.
-Note that concurrency primitives must still be used to coordinate access to these objects among multiple threads!
+Cyclone deals with this problem using the concept of Shared Objects.
+A shared object is an object located in a segment of memory that is available for use by any thread.
+Note that concurrency primitives must still be used to safely coordinate access to these objects!

 The following types of objects are already shared: